reactjs/react.dev/src/content/blog/2024/02/15/react-labs-what-we-have-been-working-on-february-2024.md

 ## Actions {/*actions*/}

 We [previously shared](/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) that we were exploring solutions for sending data from the client to the server with Server Actions, so that you can execute database mutations and implement forms.
-During development, we extended these APIs to support data handling in client-only applications as well.
+During development of Server Actions, we extended these APIs to support data handling in client-only applications as well.

 We refer to this broader collection of features as simply "Actions".
 Actions allow you to pass a function to DOM elements such as [`<form/>`](/reference/react-dom/components/form):